wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 Find instructions under "Other Notes"

+= More Tools =

+More Tools for your WooCommerce Swiss Knife are available with the Rich Guys Swiss Knife for WooCommerce.
+Here's a selection of some of the features offered by WooCommerce Rich Guys Swiss Knife:

+* Item personalization during checkout
+* Custom fields on a per product and per variation basis using item personalization options
+* Bulk operations for variations
+* Variation Extender which allows to attach virtual variations meaningful to customers and to map these variations back to a more reduced set of internal variations.
+This allows you to overcome the resource (runtime) and management limits that most e-commerce stores show in the context of variable products.

 == Upgrade Notice ==

 Automatic updates should work without problems, but, like always, backup your site and you'll feel better.